Psyc 1110: Introduction to Psychology I

 As a neuroscientist and a liberal arts educator I have three primary teaching goals: (1) to cultivate an interest in the human brain that enables students to recognize the relevance of neuroscience in their daily lives; (2) to provide a strong foundation of neuroscientific knowledge that students can continue to build upon; (3) to foster an increasingly sophisticated intellect that supports a lifelong passion for learning and scientific engagement.

-In introductory courses I challenge students to engage with a broad range of neuropsychological concepts on multiple cognitive levels, which I achieve by incorporating interesting news articles, video clips, and case studies into my lectures.
+In introductory courses I challenge students to engage with a broad range of neuropsychological concepts on multiple cognitive levels, which I achieve by incorporating interesting news articles, video clips, and interactive quizzes into my lectures.
 For example, I teach my Brain & Behaviour students that the frontal lobes, which mediate self-regulatory behaviours, develop more quickly in girls than in boys.
 I then present a news article describing the criminal conviction of a 16-year-old boy as a dangerous sex offender.
 His crime?
 Having intercourse with his willing, but 13-year-old girlfriend.
 This challenges students to reflect on their initial reaction to the article and to deliberate… if the frontal lobes of a 16-year-old boy and a 13-year-old girl are at a comparable stage of development, does this boy’s punishment really fit his crime?
 These exercises stimulate student dialogue, demonstrate that neuroscience can provide insight into people’s behaviour, and instill a sense of responsibility that we, as neuroscientists and engaged citizens, must ensure that our governing policies reflect this insight.

-In advanced seminar courses, I emphasize another aspect of the learning experience: that students must actively apply the concepts they’ve learned in a manner that reflects the standards that they will encounter in the professional world.
+In advanced seminar courses, I emphasize another aspect of the learning experience: that students must actively apply what they’ve learned in a manner that reflects the standards that they will encounter in the professional world.
 Students must select a research topic and 10 relevant journal articles.
 Over the semester they prepare ten 5-minute presentations, one for each article.
 I provide ongoing feedback to guide students in structuring their talks around the scientific method.
 Consequently, students learn to evaluate and succinctly communicate the five critical components of any scientific talk, paper, or grant proposal – Theory, Hypothesis, Methods, Results, and Conclusion.
 The process culminates with the writing of a research proposal suitable for submission to a tri-council funding agency for M.Sc. level support.
 Students are evaluated according to their ability to incorporate feedback into subsequent presentations and draft proposals – a critical skill for any profession.
 The structure of this course is amenable to almost any neuropsychological topic, and would be well suited for a capstone course in psychology more generally.